indiqusdocs/apiculus/docs/Administration/SubscribersandAccounts/TerminatinganAccount.md

 sidebar_position: 10
 ---
 # Terminating an Account
-Termination of an account refers to the **permanent closure or deactivation of an account**, after which the account can no longer be used.
+Termination of an account refers to the permanent closure or deactivation of an account, after which the account can no longer be used.

 To terminate an account, follow these steps:
 1. Navigate to **Accounts** > **Account Management**.The following screen appears: